Accelerating Family Screening with Genetic Testing Could Change Care for Familial Hypercholesterolemia

 FH is a global public health concern that affects over 30 million people worldwide.
 Less than 10 percent are currently diagnosed.
 The Centers for Disease Control and Prevention has designated FH as a Tier 1 genomic application, recognizing the positive public health impact that can be made by leveraging cascade screening to ascertain genetic diagnosis.
 Cascade screening begins by identifying an individual with FH, called the proband, and conducting active cholesterol screening, genetic testing, or both for all potentially affected relatives.
 This cycle is repeated or cascaded for each relative diagnosed with FH, increasing the number of possible detected cases.
 According to an article published last year in JAMA Insights, cascade screening with genetic testing can cost-effectively reduce the burden of heart disease in this at-risk population through early diagnosis and treatment.

-“At the FH Foundation, we are driven by our mission to find innovative ways to accelerate screening, diagnosis, and early treatment for individuals with familial hypercholesterolemia,” said Katherine Wilemon, founder and CEO of the FH Foundation.
-“The PAGENT Study is a prime example of the significant steps the FH Foundation is taking to ensure individuals and their family members understand their increased risk for early heart disease.”
+“At the Family Heart Foundation, we are driven by our mission to find innovative ways to accelerate screening, diagnosis, and early treatment for individuals with familial hypercholesterolemia,” said Katherine Wilemon, founder and CEO of the Family Heart Foundation.
+“The PAGENT Study is a prime example of the significant steps the Family Heart Foundation is taking to ensure individuals and their family members understand their increased risk for early heart disease.”

 “The U.S. health system has struggled to implement effective cascade screening to identify families with FH, missing an opportunity to reduce the burden of heart disease,” said Jill Hagenkord, M.D., chief medical officer, Color.
 “We believe that the PAGENT Study, in collaboration with Color, will increase our understanding of cascade screening and can have a significant impact in reaching more at-risk family members.”